 I have a husband, Mark, of 28 years, and two daughters.
 Abbie, 21, recently earned a degree in theater from Plymouth State College; and Jocelyn, 19, is majoring in international community development at the University of Vermont.
 I also have two dogs: Stanley and Harley.

 My interests outside of my work include gardening, yoga, cooking and music.
 I sing in our local community choir and you will often hear me singing around the classroom.

 Sherry Krejckant, Assistant Teacher

-I have been a student intern at the Child and Family Development Center since 2011 and attend NHTI where I’m currently working towards my associate’s degree, graduating in 2013.
-I have plans to continue for my bachelor’s degree at SNHU and often dream of one day obtaining my masters.
+I have been a student intern at the Child and Family Development Center since 2011 and became an Assistant Teacher in 2012.
+I earned an associate’s degree in Early Childhood Education here at NHTI in 2013.
+I have plans to continue for my bachelor’s degree at SNHU and often dream of one day obtaining a master’s.
 I’m so excited to be working with children and my wonderful coworkers.
 I come to work with a giant smile because I know I’m so lucky to be involved in the life of these children.
-They make my weekends so long and boring in comparison.
+They make my weekends so long and boring in comparison. ☺

 During my free time I can be found spending a ridiculous amount of time painting my nails, scrapbooking, cuddling with my cats, or browsing the internet.
 I’ve recently found a love for the outdoors and enjoy doing new things and exploring new places.

 Practicum Student January 2014-May 2014